owo-lang/voile-rs/README.md

 + [IntelliJ Plugin][plugin], which can export your code as clickable HTML
 + [Code Examples](samples), which also acts as integration test suites
-+ [Utilities Library](voile-util), a rust crate extracted from Voile's prototype implementation with some util codes
++ [Utilities Library](voile-util), a rust crate extracted from Voile's implementation with some util codes
 + Windows binary download by [AppVeyor][av-url]

 ## Install